 I find life funny—many of us have very similar goals to one another, but the world is a finite place.
-There’s only so much time, so much money—in short, there’s not enough resources out there for everyone to have as much a they’d like.
+There’s only so much time, so much money—in short, there are not enough resources out there for everyone to have as much as they’d like.
 The way we’re going now, some people will come out empty-handed!

 So why aren’t we pooling our resources and working toward collective goals?